Finding the Courage to Change Your Destiny

 They wouldn’t change a thing.

 Admittedly, there have been too many times recently when I’ve focused so much on regret that I’ve perched dangerously close to the edge of depression and even hopelessness.
 Not a good place to be.
-(Three months ago, I started seeing a good therapist — one of the courageous positive changes I’ve made for myself.)
+(In July of 2022, I started seeing a good therapist — one of the courageous positive changes I’ve made for myself.)

 While I certainly understand and even envy the sentiment of having no regrets, I’m of the mindset that considering and acknowledging my regrets (and they are many) protects me from repeating the same mistakes again.